SuperCowPowers/workbench/docs/api_classes/feature_set.md

 # FeatureSet
 !!! tip inline end "FeatureSet Examples"
-    Examples of using the FeatureSet are in the [Examples](#examples) section at the bottom of this page.
-AWS Feature Store and Feature Groups are quite complicated to set up manually but SageWorks FeatureSet makes it a breeze!
+    Examples of using the FeatureSet Class are in the [Examples](#examples) section at the bottom of this page.
+AWS Feature Store and Feature Groups are quite complicated to set up manually but the SageWorks FeatureSet makes it a breeze!

 ::: sageworks.api.feature_set